cksystemsteaching/selfie/book.md

 In order to avoid confusion, we may use the prefix 00 with octal numbers, that is, 00125, for example, and the prefix b with binary numbers, that is, b1010101, for example.

-In sum, we have seen binary, octal, decimal, and hexadecimal notation that all work exactly the same, just using different bases and thus a different number of symbols per digit.
+In sum, we have seen unary, binary, octal, decimal, and hexadecimal notation that all work exactly the same, except for unary, just using different bases and thus a different number of symbols per digit.
 Did you know that before?
 Probably not.
 But, if you knew decimal notation already, and you likely did, then you already understood the other notations as well just without being aware of that and without being used to them.
 Just try to convert a few more numbers now to practice!

 Let us again go back to the example of adding 85 and 7.
 By now, we know their binary encoding, that is, 1010101 and 111.
 We are thus ready to perform binary addition, just like a computer, by doing exactly what a human does with decimal addition.
 Take the rightmost digits, that is, bits in: